hirish99/sports-tournament-prediction/README.md

 Learn how to use scikit-learn for simpler classifiers, also think about its applications in our project

 ## Week 5
-Continue to get adept with sci-kit-learn by using more advanced classifiers and start thinking about which one to use.
+Continue to get adept with scikit-learn by using more advanced classifiers and start thinking about which one to use.

 ## Week 6
 Begin creating a python program using our chosen classifier and input data.